This article teaches you about how to provide users access to Youreka by using Youreka's Permission Sets.

 Youreka Admin Permission Set: The Youreka Admin permission set is to be assigned to anyone who needs to create and manage Forms and Form Templates, adjust settings, and require access and control over field links to all Standard and non-Standard Objects or Linked Sections.
 This permission set grants Modify All on Youreka Objects and Edit on all fields included in Youreka’s managed package.

 Youreka Complete Forms Permission Set: This permission set is more restrictive and limits the user to simply completing forms and other basic tasks.
 Users are granted Read access to Form Templates and Edit access to Forms.
 So, the user will have the ability to complete and lock a Form but they will not be able to edit the Form Template without further permissions.

 Keep in mind, all rights in the Youreka Complete Forms permission set are also contained in the Youreka Admin permission set, so you do not need to assign Complete Forms to a user that already has the Admin permission set assigned.

-Youreka Community Permission Set: This permission set provides a community user with the ability to create and edit forms.
+Youreka Community Permission Set: This permission set provides a customer community user with the ability to create and edit forms.
 Users are granted Read access to Form Templates, and Edit access to Forms.
 So, the community user will have the ability to complete and lock a Form, but will not have the ability to edit a Form Template.
 In order to complete forms, you need to ensure that these users still have view access to all Questions, Sections, Answers, and at least some templates.
 This can be done with sharing rules.
 Also, if you require your community users to be able to upload files or photos on their forms, be sure to also give them API access.